robweber/ha-betabrite-sign/README.md

 #### Home Assistant Timer Variable

 When using [Home Assistant Discovery](#home-assistant-entity-discovery) there are also two additional entities that can be used to display a countdown timer on the sign.
 In Home Assistant you can set a duration in the format `HH:MM` and toggle the timer using the entity switch.
 Once started the internal timer will countdown for the duration specified.
-When complete it will trigger an MQTT update that turns off the timer in Home Assistant.
+When complete it will trigger an MQTT update that fires an event and turns off the timer in Home Assistant.

 To view the timer on the sign use the special `HA_TIMER_ENTITY` variable name.
 The below example will setup the variable to display only when the timer is active.